 - An internal mapping of all processed data, in which we document compliance with the above principles and make changes where needed.

 Here at Mopinion we take privacy very seriously.
 We have been working side-by-side with a law firm to make sure everything is in place before GDPR comes knocking on our door.
 Now, with less than two months to go until this new regulation goes into force, the Mopinion team remains very much confident in the privacy and security measures we have implemented to protect our clients’ data.
-It has certainly been a challenge but one we were willing to take on for the sake of internet privacy.Kees Wolters, Co-Founder & Managing Partner, Mopinion
+It has certainly been a challenge but one we were willing to take on for the sake of internet privacy.Kees Wolters, Co-Founder/ Chief of Marketing, Mopinion

 Key Takeaways for Companies Using Customer Feedback